JasmeetSinghBali/JSentrix/README.md

 ollama run qwen3:1.7b

 # makes sure venv is activated and .env is set for each of the backend components
-# mcp-server
+# mcp_server
 python -m interface.mcp_server --http
-# gateway (super user is auto created everytime the gateway fastapi service startsup with mcp-server health check and accessibility)
+# gateway (super user is auto created everytime the gateway fastapi service startsup with mcp_server health check and accessibility)
 uv run ./src/main.py

 # frontend electron app startup